-The rules for the IAG Young Authors award and for the IAG Travel award for yound scientists are given below.
+The rules for the IAG Young Authors award is given below.

 To draw attention to important contributions by young scientists in the Journal of Geodesy and to foster excellence in scientific writing.